 Despite being closed for winters, Hubway riders surpassed the 1,000,000 rides mark in July 2013, and by Thanksgiving 2013 hit 1,500,000.
 In mid-November, the City of Cambridge announced that it would participate in a pilot program to maintain Hubway operations year-round for the first time.
 By the end of the year, Hubway had nearly 10,000 annual subscribers, and had sold more than 79,000 24-Hour subscriptions, 9,000 72-Hour subscriptions, and 2,000 monthly subscriptions in 2013 alone.

 After a successful winter's worth of cycling that saw Cambridge Hubway riders take nearly 2,000 trips per week, Boston, Brookline, and Somerville rejoined Hubway's system-wide operations on April 2, 2014.
-This season, 1,300 shared Hubway bicycles will be distributed throughout the system’s now 140 stations across the region.
-Since launching in 2011, the Hubway system has logged over 1.7 million bicycle miles, and Hubway riders have burned 67 million calories and offset 500 tons of CO2 emissions.
+During the 2014 season, 1,300 shared Hubway bicycles are distributed throughout the system’s now 140 stations across the region.
+For frequently updated system facts, membership and ridership numbers, station and operation data, and more system stats, please visit our media kit.